 [2] When a lawyer retains a consultant, expert or other professional, the lawyer should clarify the terms of the retainer in writing, including specifying the fees, the nature of the services to be provided and the person responsible for payment.
 If the lawyer is not responsible for the payment of the fees, the lawyer should help in making satisfactory arrangements for payment if it is reasonably possible to do so.

-[3] If there is a change of lawyer, the lawyer who originally retained a consultant, expert or other professional should advise him or her about the change and provide the name, address, telephone number, fax number and email address of the new lawyer.
+[3] If there is a change of lawyer, the lawyer who originally retained a consultant, expert or other professional should advise them about the change and provide the name, address, telephone number, fax number and email address of the new lawyer.

 Duty to Report